seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Appendices/AppendixD-Evolution-of-Web-Application-Architecture.md

 Database
 ```

+The difference is:

-But now we keep all the interactive power of modern React.
+> We kept all the interactive capabilities that twenty years of frontend innovation gave us.

 ---

 # The Great Circle Of Web Development

-The evolution of web architecture looks like this:
+The evolution of web architecture looks something like this:

 ```mermaid
 graph LR